levent587/pixelborn-updater/README.md

 # Pixelborn Updater

 A simple tool to automatically download and update the Pixelborn client to the latest version.
+It uses [mirrored versions](https://github.com/levent587/pixelborn-releases-mirror/releases) that are automatically downloaded from the official google Drive link.

 ## Usage